OpenCode4Workspace/Watson-Work-Services-Java-SDK/README.md

 See [OpenNTF Wiki](https://wiki.openntf.org/display/WWSJava/)

 ## Release Notes ##
+### 0.7.0 ###
+WWAPI-12 Ability to pass multiple query objects in a single request, supporting aliases WWAPI-10 Support for Photo REST endpoint
+WWAPI-13 Support for Files endpoint

 ### 0.6.0 ###
 Mutations have been added for the following GraphQL mutations:
 - createSpace